Razarac00/XPersonal.css/README.md

 ### Issues, Contributing, etc.

-I would love to see other people's work on gui.css, if anyone else if up for creating a theme for another OS using this framework.
+I would love to see other people's work on gui.css, if anyone else is up for creating a theme for another OS using this framework.
 Also new components and bugs/issues are also welcome!
 Feel free to contribute in whatever way you like!

 Also please refer to [the GitHub issues page](https://github.com/jdan/98.css/issues) for [jdan's](https://twitter.com/jdan) 98.css.